 Video Helps Set Goals

 What is your motivation for creating videos?
-Is it to gain patients, spark brand awareness, give your current patients more knowledgeable material?
+Is it to gain patients, spark brand awareness, or give your current patients more knowledgeable material?

 These goals help you stay on track and also help you properly evaluate the success of your videos.